Plan Your Trip

 Day One Morning:

 Grab your honey and head to the heart of Chattanooga for some adventure.
-If you’re up for a new experience, hit one of Chattanooga’s newest attractions, High Point Climbing and Fitness on Broad Street in downtown Chattanooga.
+If you’re up for a new experience, hit one of Chattanooga’s top attractions, High Point Climbing and Fitness on Broad Street in downtown Chattanooga.
 High Point is one of the nation's largest climbing facilities.
 They can accommodate the experienced or novice climber with their wide variety of walls and rooms.
 Want to slow things down a bit?
 The Southern Belle boasts panoramic views of the riverfront and Lookout Mountain aboard a vintage steamboat.
 Take a romantic cruise and learn about the Tennessee River's history, legends, and places.
+If water and climbing aren't your thing, head to the top of Lookout Mountain for a peaceful stroll through the gardens at Rock City.
+You'll find over 400 native plants and species as well as the infamous Lover's Leap overlook.

 Day One Afternoon:

 The Tennessee Aquarium is Chattanooga’s must-see attraction boasting penguins, sea otters, giant sturgeon and a butterfly garden.
 Tickets are good all day and include both buildings, which take a minimum of two hours to explore.
 It’s obviously filled to the brim with kids most days, but a Backstage Pass allows for a quieter, more exclusive view of how the world’s largest freshwater aquarium operates.
 The 11 a.m. tour goes through the River Journey Building, where you'll visit the Q-room and see young animals and fish waiting to go out on exhibit, check out the food prep room to see how diets are prepared daily, and explore the keepers only area above the River Giants exhibit to see huge freshwater fish.
 A 2:30 p.m. tour explores the Ocean Journey Building and includes a bird’s eye view of the penguins, an opportunity to help feed 3,500 fish, and chat with a scuba diver straight out of the shark tank.